Halin's grid theorem for digraphs

 Our main result extends~\cref{thm:undirected} to Zuther ends:

-\begin{restatable}{theorem}{thmMain} For every infinite family $(R_i)_{i \in I}$ of disjoint equivalent out-rays (in-rays) in a digraph $D$ there exists a subdivision $D'$ of either a (reversed) bidirected quarter-grid or a (reversed) dominated directed quarter-grid in $D$ such that each vertical out-ray (in-ray) of $D'$ is an element of $(R_i)_{i \in I}$. \end{restatable}
+\begin{restatable}{theorem}{thmMain} For every infinite family $(R_i)_{i \in I}$ of disjoint equivalent out-rays (in-rays) in a digraph $D$ there exists a subdivision $D'$ of either a (reversed) bidirected quarter-grid or a (reversed) cyclic quarter-grid in $D$ such that each vertical out-ray (in-ray) of $D'$ is an element of $(R_i)_{i \in I}$. \end{restatable}

-We remark that both types of quarter-grids are indeed necessary for a statement like~\cref{thm:main} since the bidirected quarter-grid does not contain a dominated directed quarter-grid whose vertical rays are contained in $(R_i)_{i \in I}$ and vice versa.
+We remark that both types of quarter-grids are indeed necessary for a statement like~\cref{thm:main} since the bidirected quarter-grid does not contain a subdivision of a cyclic quarter-grid whose vertical rays are contained in $(R_i)_{i \in I}$ and vice versa.

-By relaxing the constraints so that the vertical rays only have to be equivalent to $(R_i)_{i \in I}$ the dominated directed quarter-grid can be omitted:
+By relaxing the constraints so that the vertical rays only have to be equivalent to $(R_i)_{i \in I}$ the cyclic quarter-grid can be omitted:

 \begin{restatable}{theorem}{thmZutherEnd} For every infinite family $(R_i)_{i \in I}$ of disjoint equivalent out-rays (in-rays) in a digraph~$D$ there exists a subdivision of the (reversed) bidirected quarter-grid $D'$ such that each vertical out-ray (in-ray) of $D'$ is equivalent to the rays in $(R_i)_{i \in I}$. \end{restatable}